-In practice, the following words could be used to comply with both requirements: '<Trading style on FCA Register> is a trading style of <Legal entity name on FCA Register> who is acting as a credit broker and not a lender', OR <Legal entity name on FCA Register> is acting as a credit broker and not a lender'.
+In practice, the following words could be used to comply with both requirements: '<Trading style on FCA Register> is a trading style of <Legal name on FCA Register> who is acting as a credit broker and not a lender', OR '<Legal name on FCA Register> is acting as a credit broker and not a lender.
+Credit broker to add their commission disclosure here, please see page 19 for an example.
+This needs to be prominent in main copy below the 'credit broker, not a lender' statement'.